What is MOTOTRBO?

 and what is DMR used for?

 There are two tiers available which ultimately creates different radio solutions for you, our clients.
 These can range from a simple back to back radio system, to city or worldwide two way radio networks with high end level encryption and support services.
-MOTOTRBO operates across tier II and III.
+MOTOTRBO operates across high power tier II and III.

 - DMR Tier II is for radio equipment that can operate anywhere within the DMR frequency range, but usually operates within the 136 – 174 MHz band for VHF and 403 – 527 MHz band for UHF.
 DMR Tier II equipment must be licenced by OFCOM to avoid issues with interference.
 DMR Tier II equipment can utilise repeater stations to increase the range of the system, allowing you to build up a radio infrastructure to meet your geographical requirements.